AndrewBavuels/AndrewBavuels/README.md

 ![Holidata](https://github.com/user-attachments/assets/32fe8d55-a720-497c-8aba-3ee94c6482d8)

-## Welcome to Holidata 🚀
+# Welcome to Holidata 🚀

 **Holidata** is my data-driven portfolio showcasing a variety of projects in Data Analysis and Data Science.
 Based in Madrid, I work remotely to turn data into actionable insights and innovative solutions.
+I am currently seeking new opportunities to apply my skills and make an impact in the data field.

+## Current Projects 🛠️

 - 💻 **I have completed** the first part of a project series focusing on **data visualization and predictions with Machine Learning**, specifically related to Car Fuel Consumption.
 This phase was more centered around Exploratory Data Analysis (EDA), providing a solid foundation for the subsequent prediction models.
 - 🔄 **Currently, I am preparing to advance to the second part of this series**, which will involve **making predictions** based on the insights from the EDA.
 To enhance the quality of these predictions, I am dedicating time to reinforce my understanding of Machine Learning concepts, including Principal Component Analysis (PCA).